 Making homemade pizza night easy

 Pizza is my comfort food.
 It makes a bad day better; it just does!
 In an effort to save money and be a little healthier, we often make pizza at home.
 I have tried to make pizza in the past and it just wasn’t that great, but I have figured it out.
 This is seriously good pizza.
+If you want to make a healthy fruit shake to eat long the pizza, check out this cheap cold press juicing machines.

 It started with a recipe for no-rise pizza dough, and it all came together when Carlos and I watched a free class on how to make pizza.